 Brendt Blanks is a Licensed Marriage and Family Therapist who lives in Birmingham, AL. Her B. S. in Human Development and Family Studies, as well as her M.S. in Marriage and Family Therapy were both earned at Auburn University (War Eagle!).
 Brendt is an active member of her church (Shades Mountain Baptist), leading grief groups, as well as helping out with children's and student ministries.
-Brendt and her husband Andy (Co-Founder of youthministry360) have three incredible daughters who keep them on the go non-stop.
+Brendt and her husband Andy (Co-Founder of youthministry360) have three incredible daughters and one son, who keep them on the go non-stop.
 Brendt would rather be at the beach with her family than pretty much anywhere else in the world.
 Drop her a note sometime on Facebook (http://www.facebook.com/brendtblanks).

 Brian Eberly has been in church ministry for over two decades in both California and Oregon.
 He is currently serving as associate pastor at Foothills Community Church in Molalla, Oregon.
 Seeing people make a meanignful connection with God, and experiencing authentic community with one another is the heartbeat of Brian's life and ministry.
 Next to serving the Lord, he finds his greatest joy in spending time with his wife and two children.
 He also enjoys good music, a good day on the beach, and good cup of coffee.
 Brian blogs about the ride at www.brianeberly.com.